On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Preliminaries

 It is often not easy to see whether a function on graphs is a graph motif parameter.
 Fortunately, we know that certain model counting problems for large fragments of first-order logic are indeed labeled graph motif parameters.
 In the following, we view labeled graphs as structures.
 Logical formulas can then be defined over a signature that contains a unary relation symbol $U_\sigma$, for each label $\sigma \in \Sigma$, and a binary relation symbol $E_\delta$, for each label $\delta \in \Delta$.
 Let $\varphi$ be a formula with free variables $\bar x$ of the form

 where $\psi$ is a formula consisting of positive atoms, conjunction and disjunction, and $\psi^*$ is a conjunction of inequalities and possibly negated atoms.
 We call such formulas \emph{positive formulas with free constraints}.
-We write $\#\varphi(G)$ for the number of assignments to $\bar x$ for which the formula is satisfied in labeled graph $G$~\citep{DBLP:conf/stoc/CurticapeanDM17}.
+We write $\#\varphi(G)$ for the number of assignments to $\bar x$ for which the formula is satisfied in labeled graph $G$.
+It is known that the function $\#\varphi$ for such formulas can be expressed as a finite linear combination of homomorphism counts \emph{with projection}. \citet{wlCQs} have recently initiated the study of how homomorphism counts with projection relate to the $k$WL test.
+In this paper, we are content with a more restricted fragment for which no projection in the homomorphism counts is required.

-\begin{theorem}[\cite{DBLP:conf/icalp/DellRW19}] Let $\varphi$ be a positive formula with free constraints.
-Then the function $\#\varphi$ is a labeled graph motif parameter\footnote{\cite{DBLP:conf/icalp/DellRW19} both additionally require $\psi$ to be in CNF/DNF.
-For our purposes the potential blowup incurred by transformation into CNF is of no consequence.}. \end{theorem}
+\begin{proposition}[\cite{DBLP:conf/pods/ChenM16},\cite{DBLP:conf/icalp/DellRW19}] Let $\varphi$ be a quantifier-free positive formula with free constraints.
+Then the function $\#\varphi$ is a labeled graph motif parameter\footnote{\cite{DBLP:conf/icalp/DellRW19} additionally require $\psi$ to be in CNF/DNF.
+For our purposes the potential blowup incurred by transformation into CNF is of no consequence.}. \end{proposition}

 \begin{example} We start by showing that counting subgraphs and counting induced subgraphs are examples of graph motif parameters (for each fixed pattern).
 Suppose for simplicity that we consider graphs without node labels and with a single edge label, and let $E$ be the corresponding relation symbol.
 Consider a graph $H = (V,E)$ for which we want to count occurrences as a subgraph.
 We can do this via the following positive formula with free constraints: